karaandres/GitHub_and_RStudio_Workshop/README.md

 - Navigate to the project folder and see the files you created
 - You should see a new figure, summary table, and script

-5. Sync these changes to GitHub.
+5. Sync these new files to GitHub.
 Remember the 4 steps:
 - Pull, stage, commit, push
+- You can just stage and commit the newly-created script, figure, and summary dataset

 6. Refresh your repo in your browser and see the changes you	made on your local computer reflected on your GitHub repo